 Time to reduce risks

-The risks associated with keeping track of what needs to be accomplished following such requests can be reduced.
+The risks associated with manually tracking correspondence can be reduced.
 By automation and simplification.

 DocShifter can help streamline the process and reduce the risks associated with correspondence tracking by automatically:

-- Transforming the correspondence into a consumable format (such as fully compliant industry standard PDF) along with any attachments to the email.
+2. Transforming the correspondence into a consumable format (such as fully compliant industry standard PDF) along with any attachments.

-- Storing the transformed content and/or original correspondence into whichever repositories are necessary for the type of information discovered.
+3. Storing the transformed content and/or original correspondence into the right repository.

 Whether a true correspondence tracking system or spreadsheets alone are used for this purpose, DocShifter can be an integral part of this mission critical process.

 The historic pain points of correspondence tracking can be drastically reduced.
-Arrange a discussion with us to discover how we can help.
-Or in the meantime, read more about the correspondence tracking solution here.
+In the meantime, read more about the correspondence tracking solution here.